 As part of the selection of its ISOC Trustee(s), the IAB or its delegate will liaise with the Nominations Committee which will provide non-binding guidance regarding the general Board selection criteria for prospective Trustees.

 If a Standards Trustee is unable to serve his or her full term, the IAB will, at its discretion, either select a replacement representative with due haste, to serve the remainder of the term, or will select an additional Trustee to serve the remainder of the term during the next annual selection process.

-Any ISOC Organizational Member in good standing as of election eligibility cutoff dates may participate in the Trustee (Organizational Member) election process.
+Any ISOC Organization Member in good standing as of election eligibility cutoff dates may participate in the Trustee (Organization Member) election process.
 The ISOC Advisory Council Charter reads:

 "Each organization member may designate a Principal and an Alternate Representative to the Council with equal status and standing.
 However, on formal votes of the Council, a single vote for each Organization Member will be authorized."

 Prior to the election, the above-mentioned representatives will be requested to name an Election Representative, who will act as their spokesperson with respect to all election actions.
 In the absence of such a representative being named, the Principal representative will be deemed to be the Election Representative.
 If ISOC receives multiple distinct ballots, the last ballot received during the voting period will be acted on and all previous ballots will be ignored.

 The above notwithstanding, given suitable advance notice, ISOC will allow an Organization Member to replace its Election Representative.

 Trustee Positions to be filled

 In the steady state there will be fourTrustees elected by Organization Members, 1 to 2 elected each year.